In this article:

 What is the dashboard?

 The dashboard is the first thing you see when you log in to your Vimeo OTT admin, and the main hub for activity and sales on your site.
-You will come here to get subscriber activity and traffic breakdowns, to see which of your products are selling the best, and to monitor viewership.
+You will come here to get subscriber activity, to see which of your products are selling the best, and to monitor viewership.

 ⚠️Note: Data will not populate in the dashboard if you are browsing in incognito or private browser mode.

 When you log in to your dashboard, you’ll see your monthly activity summary at the top of the page.
 This gives you a quick snapshot of the revenue Vimeo processes, and what you can expect payments from Vimeo to be like in the current month.
 You’ll see gross revenue, expenses, net revenue, and statements:

 This is all the revenue your video network has earned on Vimeo OTT over the past month.
 This doesn’t count revenue made on integrated platforms such as BigCommerce, branded apps, or through the API.

 These are your fees from Vimeo OTT — fulfillment fees, subscriber monthly fees, payment vendor fees, the transactional product percentage fee paid to Vimeo, etc. (This does not include any app store fees.)

 - Merchant Fees - the credit card processing fee charged for purchases made through the Vimeo OTT platform